InbaKrish/Learnings_zettlekasten/Cursor - Context Engineering.md

 ### Slightly Better Way

-start over when you get off track, discarding your session and starting a new one, perhaps with a little more steering in the prompt.
+Start over when you get off track, discarding your session and starting a new one, perhaps with a little more steering in the prompt.

 > [original prompt], but make sure you use XYZ approach, because ABC approach won't work

+### Slightly Smarter - Intentional Compaction

+We have probably done something I've come to call "intentional compaction".
+Whether you're on track or not, as your context starts to fill up, you probably want to pause your work and start over with a fresh context window.
+To do this, you might use a prompt like,

+> "Write everything we did so far to `progress.md`, ensure to note the end goal, the approach we're taking, the steps we've done so far, and the current failure we're working on"